Leulyakot/leulyakot/README.md

 - Deep focus on **distributed systems, API ecosystems, and cloud architecture**
 - Passionate about **security, reliability, and critical-infrastructure engineering**
 - Building systems that operate **silently, relentlessly, and without failure**
-- ⚡ Fun fact: I work globally but think in architectures

 ---

 ## 🛡 Tech Stack